Enplug/app-seed/README.md

 If App needs to be run in an SSL mode, one needs to create proper certificates for using it with Enplug Dashboard.

-Instructions below provide basic steps to create one and use locally with `enplug.com` domain (staging).
+Instructions below provide basic steps to create one and use locally with `enplug.com` domain.

 ### Creating the certificate